natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 * *IAM Role for Sample Glue Job*

-  It provides minimal required permission for the sample glue job.
+  It provides minimum required permission for the sample glue job to run.

 * *Sample Glue Job to test connectivity*

-  Job source code can be found in glue/sample_sap_job.py.
-  It contains a snippet on howto connect to SAP from pySpark job and execute simple query.
+  Job source code is located in glue/sample_sap_job.py and contains a snippet demonstrating how to connect to SAP from pySpark job and execute simple query.

-In order to upload Glue Job script onto S3, run the following command (don't forget to put actual S3 bucket name there):
+In order to upload Glue Job script onto S3, run the following command (replace {{s3_bucket_name}} with actual S3 bucket name):
 ```bash
 aws s3 cp glue/sample_sap_job.py s3://{{s3_bucket_name}}/scripts/
 ```

-### Testing connectivity
+### Verify connectivity

-Now we want to run our sample Glue Job to ensure it connects to SAP successfully:
+To confirm that our sample Glue Job can successfully connect to SAP, we'll run it using the following command:

 ```bash
 aws glue start-job-run --job-name gluejob-awshowto-sap-sample
 ```

+This will trigger the job, which can be monitored in the AWS Glue console.
+Once the job completes, you can check its logs to verify that it was able to connect to Snowflake and execute the query successfully.

 ## Clean Up